buutrg/PRSmix/README.md

 **BONUS**:
 - If you want to evaluate a single score, you can use the `eval_single_PRS` function (described below).

-## 1. Harmonize per-allele effect sizes to the effects of alternative allele in the target cohort
+## 1. Harmonize per-allele effect sizes to the same risk allele

 The *harmonize_snpeffect_toALT* function: